 Let the ideas simmer for a bit, and continue brainstorming if needed!
 Pick one Thing that feels the most poignant and free-write/sketch, thinking about:

 To help answer these, consider doing some further research into the original Thing and its history.
+Feel free to keep notes in our shared Figma file!

 What tools can we use to flesh out this artifact - the look, feel, story?
 What do prototypes do, what do they tell us, and how can we prototype to serve our goals?